industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![createscreen1](graphics/createscreen1.PNG)

-Click on Screens to create our first one and click on add screen button to add the new one:
+On the left side menu, click on 'Screens' to create our first one and click on add screen button to add the new one:

 ![createscreen2](graphics/createscreen2.PNG)